 - i.
-Register on-line at seaact.act.edu.au - ii.
+Electronic submission instructions - a.
+Register your details on-line at seaact.act.edu.au - b.
+Name your electronic file(s) by identifying your school and name Eq.
+XXXX Primary School Jane Smith - c.
+Upload your project on the SEAACT webpage to the appropriate Google Drive (Primary or High School) - ii.
+Paper-based submission - a.
+Register your details on-line at seaact.act.edu.au - b.
 Once you register, a label with your details will be generated.
 Print this label and fix it to the FRONT of your project so that it is visible to the judges.
-If your project has several pieces, it is a good idea to print additional labels so the judges don't miss anything important. - iii.
-Pay the entry fee.
-This can be done online or when dropping off the project.
-Schools that wish to be invoiced need to ask for a promotional code.
-The fee is as follows:
+If your project has several pieces, it is a good idea to print additional labels so the judges don't miss anything important. - c.
+Make sure your entry is durable and can be transported easily and that it does not exceed the poster size limit (A2). - d.
+DO NOT include any biohazardous material such as mould, mouldy food or plant material.
+It is best to take photographs of your living objects and include them in your report.